Third Party Child Custody Rights

 In order to file for child custody as a third party, you will need to have legal standing to do such by showing your relationship to the child and how you are interested in the matter.
 There are many situations today in which the grandparents raise the child for a specific period of time, thus, having the child continue to live with them becomes in their best interest due to stability.
 However, grandparents do not generally have custody rights if there is a fit parent in the picture, but they can file for it.
 Additionally, many stepparents file for custody due to the parental role they have played for the child over a number of years mimicking that of a biological parent.
 Generally, any parties who are non-parents will not have rights to child custody unless the parents’ rights have been fully terminated.
 Parental rights can be terminated for a number of reasons, including abuse, negligence, or unfit parenting, to name a few.

 Are You Facing a Third Party Child Custody Problem?

 Individuals other than a child’s parents can play an incredibly important role in raising a child and also can provide needed stability.
 If you or someone you know is seeking child custody of a child that is not biologically their own, they have rights to pursue legal custody if the parent is unfit.
-Please do not hesitate to call the experienced attorneys at Conner & Lindamood, P.C. today in our Houston office at (713) 654 – 2112 or our League City Office at (281) 486 – 6116, or simply reach out using our website and we will contact you.
+Please do not hesitate to call the experienced lawyers at Lindamood & Robinson, P.C. today in our Houston office at 713-654-2112, or simply reach out using our website and we will contact you.